-Chronic pain of moderate to severe intensity occurs in 19% of adult Europeans, seriously affecting the quality of their social and working lives1 and is a substantial health-care problem.
-Persistent pain following surgery has been extensively investigated to find out any predictive risk factors and its possible prevention.^{2,3} The prevalence of prolonged pain is experienced by many patients (10%-50%), with an extreme variability between studies, according to comprehensive review of the French and English medical literature from 1998 to 2013.4 The incidence of severe persistent localised pain after surgery reduces to 5%-10% of patients,4 but was found to be present in approximately 30% of patients one year after knee arthroscopy.5 approximately, according to a systematic review of clinical trials.6 The higher concentration of topical capsaicin resulted in higher levels of pain relief than the lower concentrations of capsaicin,6 although the benefit was not statistically significant.
-It is important to note that patients achieving pain reliefs also improved their quality of life, sleep, depression and fatigue.6 The efficacy of capsaicin patch 8% is similar to other therapies used for chronic pain and is suggested to be used when other available therapies have failed;7 it is one of the few neuropathic pain treatments which have been successfully translated from basic bench research to human treatment.8 It is a highly selective agonist for the transient receptor potential channel vanilloid-receptor type 1 (TRPV1), which is an ion channel receptor complex found on central and peripheral terminals of nociceptive primary sensory neurons.9 When capsaicin is applied locally, it initially enhances and stimulates the TRPV1expressing cutaneous nociceptors, which may be associated with painful sensation.
-This is followed by denervation of the peripheral terminal of TRPV1-expressing neurons in the epidermis in a highly selective manner, resulting in hypoalgesia.9 It also reduces sensitivity to heat and sharp pain stimuli.9 Over a few months after the application, a re-innervation of the treated area with TRPV1 takes place and, consequently, the pain comes back.9
+Chronic pain of moderate to severe intensity occurs in 19% of adult Europeans, seriously affecting the quality of their social and working lives and is a substantial health-care problem.
+Persistent pain following surgery has been extensively investigated to find out any predictive risk factors and its possible prevention.
+The prevalence of prolonged pain is experienced by many patients (10%-50%), with an extreme variability between studies, according to comprehensive review of the French and English medical literature from 1998 to 2013.4 The incidence of severe persistent localised pain after surgery reduces to 5%-10% of patients,4 but was found to be present in approximately 30% of patients one year after knee arthroscopy.

+Topical cream with capsaicin is used to treat peripheral neuropathic pain.
+Following application to the skin, capsaicin causes local desensitisation after repeated applications.
+The high-concentration (8%) capsaicin patch was developed to increase the amount of the compound delivered and is given as a single application to the affected area.
+The benefit lasts for 12 weeks approximately, according to a systematic review of clinical trials.
+The higher concentration of topical capsaicin resulted in higher levels of pain relief than the lower concentrations of capsaicin,6 although the benefit was not statistically significant.
+It is important to note that patients achieving pain reliefs also improved their quality of life, sleep, depression and fatigue.
+The efficacy of capsaicin patch 8% is similar to other therapies used for chronic pain and is suggested to be used when other available therapies have failed;7 it is one of the few neuropathic pain treatments which have been successfully translated from basic bench research to human treatment.8 It is a highly selective agonist for the transient receptor potential channel vanilloid-receptor type 1 (TRPV1), which is an ion channel receptor complex found on central and peripheral terminals of nociceptive primary sensory neurons.9 When capsaicin is applied locally, it initially enhances and stimulates the TRPV1expressing cutaneous nociceptors, which may be associated with painful sensation.
+This is followed by denervation of the peripheral terminal of TRPV1-expressing neurons in the epidermis in a highly selective manner, resulting in hypoalgesia.
+It also reduces sensitivity to heat and sharp pain stimuli.
+Over a few months after the application, a re-innervation of the treated area with TRPV1 takes place and, consequently, the pain comes back.